polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 > For more details about the `run section` check the [run section reference](/references/polyaxonfile-yaml-specification/run/)

-Now you need to declare this values, and for that you will add 2 more sections to the polyaxonfile.yml
+Now you need to declare these values, and for that you will add 2 more sections to the polyaxonfile.yml

  * A [params section](/references/polyaxonfile-yaml-specification/params/), to declare a constant value for `batch_size`
  * A [hptuning section](/references/polyaxonfile-yaml-specification/hptuning/) with [matrix subsection](/references/polyaxonfile-yaml-specification/hptuning/#matrix), to declare the values for `lr`